 An EMR upgrade is a schedule occurrence for the program.
 This is what keeps your EMR fluid (a term used to define the programs progression).
 There are many times when an upgrade is done, but the user interface may not be changed.
 The upgrade may be a way to increase delivery of patient information speed or operations within the software code.
 Upgrades should take place regularly throughout the year as the EMR market is constantly in flux.
 Upgrades are typically good, as they demonstrate progression of the program.

 “EMR support is where companies must begin to place a priority.
-As the EMR applications get more mature, the new customers coming on must feel they are supported by the EMR vendor in their day-to-day EMR documentation.
+As the EMR applications get more mature, the new customers coming on must feel they are supported by the Leading EMR vendor in their day-to-day EMR documentation.
 Bizmatics is committed to Support PrognoCIS customer needs,” says Chris Ferguson, Exec.
 VP of Sales.